gligalexandru/Agent-Coordination/README.md

 - Experiments and Results: Presents the experiments conducted and the corresponding findings.
 - Discussion: Analyzes the results and draws conclusions based on the findings.
 - Conclusion: Summarizes the key findings and implications of the study.
-- Acknowledgements: Includes acknowledgements to ChatGPT for assistance in structuring and refining the report.

 Key Findings
 ------------